Coal dust: United states

 The Occupational Safety and Health Administration (OSHA) has set the legal limit (Permissible exposure limit) for coal dust exposure in the workplace as 2.4 mg/m^{3} (5% SiO_{2}) over an 8-hour workday.
 The National Institute for Occupational Safety and Health (NIOSH) has set a Recommended exposure limit (REL) of 1 mg/m^{3} (measured by the Mine Safety and Health Administration (MSHA)) or 0.9 mg/m^{3} (measured by ISO/CEN/ACGIH) over an 8-hour workday.
-NIOSH, OSHA, and MSHA have also set many programs in place to study coal dust and it's hazards, and help prevent the diseases it may cause.
+NIOSH, OSHA, and MSHA have also set many programs in place to study coal dust and its hazards, and help prevent the diseases it may cause.
 NIOSH established the Coal Workers' Health Surveillance Program (CWHSP) in 1969 to study the diseases that are caused by chronic coal dust inhalation.
 This program involves free black lung screening to coal miners in the United States, and better autopsy access to coal miners for NIOSH.
 In 2014, MSHA instated the respirable coal dust rule in order to up the amount of protection that coal miners receive in regards to coal dust.
 This rule has also lowered the Permissible Exposure Limits as new phases of the plan have been enacted.
 The United States Department of Labor (DOL) also has a Federal Black Lung Program, or Coal Mine Workers' Compensation, in order to provide compensation to coal miners who are unable to work as a result of contracting black lung disease from coal dust exposure.